necrifede/host-analyser/README.md

 ## TODO: pending task to do

 - [x] Use environment variables.
-- [x] Add navigation menu
+- [x] Add navigation menu.
+- [ ] Add Dark mode.
-- [] Use a pattern on input to verify is a valid IP.
+- [ ] Use a pattern on input to verify is a valid IP.
-- [] Automatic deploy on commit or merge on master.
+- [ ] Automatic deploy on commit or merge on master.
-- [] Format final results with UI.
+- [ ] Format final results with UI.

 ## Documentation